-I was in a local Subway restaurant recently, and was offered a small bite of their new brownie to try.
+Several years ago, I was in a local Subway restaurant, and was offered a small bite of their new brownie to try.
 I hate brownies – one must have milk with them.

-The latest brain research shows that once your mind formulates a “yes or no” decision regarding a choice, it will formulate reasons (whether valid or not) as to why that choice is the right one (whether it is or not).
-Ten years ago, research showed that there are up to nine reasons on the average that are created in support of the position taken.
-In 2013, it was more like 13, and today one’s brain can think of ALL kinds of reasons why one’s current decisions are the “right” ones – whether or not they are associated with proven truths or facts.
+Fifteen years ago, research showed that there are up to nine reasons on the average that are created in support of the position taken.
+Ten years ago, that number had increased to thirteen, and today one’s brain can think of ALL kinds of reasons why one’s current decisions are the “right” ones – whether or not they are associated with proven truths or facts.

 The bottom line to this is that if you really want to be open to all possibilities, say to yourself, “That’s interesting,” rather than choosing a positive or negative stance.
 A positive or negative response to a stimulus triggers the brain to seek out and evaluate supporting positions for one’s current mindset.
 Once an opinion is formulated, it takes constant exposures to different information to simply begin to break through the decision that the brain has reached for you.

 Such findings certainly puts political rhetoric and viewpoints into perspective, doesn’t it.

 Indeed, THAT’s why there are so many commercials out there, offering a rationale as to why the ads for ANYTHING just seem to keep multiplying, as well as impacting you from all different directions.

-On a greater scale, it’s one thing for people to say they’re concerned about the unemployed, the struggling, or people adversely affected by the economy or, as we’ve seen, acts of violence and hatred carried out in our local communities – until they suddenly find THEY are one of the unemployed, the struggling, a person adversely affected by the economy or a family member or friend of someone injured or killed by violence.
+On a greater scale, it’s one thing for people to say they’re concerned about the unemployed, the struggling, or people adversely affected by the economy or, as we’ve seen, acts of violence and hatred carried out in our local communities and our world – until they suddenly find THEY are one of the unemployed, the struggling, a person adversely affected by the economy or a family member or friend of someone injured or killed by violence.

 Print up coupons and have a table and a big sign that says “One Month for FREE.”
 Advent wreathes are sold there; hoagies from the cheerleading squads are sold there; even the Boy Scouts sell popcorn there.
-So, why not a “Try it or 30 days on us” opportunity?
+So, why not a “Try it for 30 days on us” opportunity?
 Granted, this might not work with children in grades 3 through 12 when the social aspects of school start to kick in, but for those in Kindergarten and First Grade, it might be worth a shot.
 Aggressive?
 Yes – however, you have a product that you know is THE place for the whole child to be formed!

 But you have to bring sound marketing principles into it.
 Don’t just do it for one week, and then say it didn’t work.
 Just like the “never-ending political campaign,” try it for at least 9 weeks – perhaps now through the end of the year to prepare you for the second semester.
 Those 9 exposures, especially around the holidays and the mid-year break might be just what’s needed to overcome those 9 reasons parents’ brains have created telling them it’s the right choice for their child not to be in your school.